Pomona Valley: Demographics

-The residents of the Pomona Valley are predominantly Latino and White.
+The residents of the Pomona Valley are predominantly Latino and white.
 In contrast to the San Gabriel Valley, the population of Asian Americans is much smaller.
 Northern areas of the valley that contain the cities of San Dimas, Claremont, La Verne and Upland have large Caucasian populations.
 Central portions of the valley that contain the cities of Pomona, Montclair, Chino, and Ontario have large Hispanic populations.
 Southern portions of the Pomona Valley such as Chino Hills, and Ontario Ranch contain rather large Asian populations.
-Rancho Cucamonga, a city in the north west of the valley is very diverse, with large groups of Hispanics, Whites, Asians, and Blacks.
+Rancho Cucamonga, a city in the north west of the valley is very diverse, with large groups of Hispanics, whites, Asians, and Black people.